dnarayanan/powderday/docs/parameters_description.rst

     The power law exponent (beta) for calculating CMDF (dN/dM goes as M^(beta))

-:cloudy_nlam:

-    Number of lines calculated by CLOUDY.
-Please do not change this unless you are changing the underlying CLOUDY model.
-(Default: 128)

 :dump_emlines:

     If True, The emission lines are saved in a file before going through the dust radiative transfer.
     This can be used as a fast way getting emission lines for the purpose of debugging the code.
     Naming convention: emlines.galaxy*.txt where * is the galaxy number.
 This works only when add_neb_emission is set to True (Default: False)

-:stellar_cluster_mass:

-    Mass of star clusters in Msun (Default = 1.e4)

 :cloudy_cleanup: